nwrocketman64/astrophotography-website/README.md

 * [Nunjucks Date](https://www.npmjs.com/package/nunjucks-date) - Provides a date filter for the templating engine.
 * [Sharp](https://sharp.pixelplumbing.com/) - The library used to process the images when received.
 * [Nodemon](https://nodemon.io/) - Used in developing the web app as it restarts the app every time you make a change.
+* [Normalize.css](https://necolas.github.io/normalize.css/) - The CSS normalizer that I chose to use for the webiste.

 # Useful Websites
 These were a few website that I found to be very helpful in building this website